vskogstad/100_days_of_gpu/README.md

 Day 37: Implemented columnwise 1D blocktiling (kernel 4).
 Also loading A_s transposed.

 Day 38: Implemented 2D blocktiling to GEMM.
 Implemented an int8 matmul with scaling factors and zero-point adjustment.

+Day 39: Implemented Batched matrix multiply on leetGPU today.
+Batch dimension ended up not really being much of a factor, so it was mainly repetition from earlier days.
+Probably neccessary, as I am still not very confident about indexing after threadwise tiling.